 Job Execution (Job Exec.) is one of the most well-understood and used capabilities in the EGI production infrastructure.
 However, different models on how to provide for the Job Execution capabilities exist, though most of them are composed of a remote accessible interface to a local resource management system (such as SGE), aspiring to provide a uniform job execution layer across heterogeneous environments.
 Associated with the execution of jobs is the need to have jobs execute in parallel.
 Given the number of alternative MPI implementations (MPI1, MPI2, OpenMP) the maintenance of such a specialised parallel computing paradigm (Parall.
 Job) would be expected to find its sustainability in the user communities that make use of that capability.

 Workflows (Workfl.) and Interactive Job Management (Inter.
 Job Mgmt.) are typical user community-related capabilities in the job management area.
-Many attempts have been made to converge on workflows, whether on the level of the description language or on the access interface (see for example the several attempts undertaken in OGF), so it is expected that workflows will remain a domain-specific capability in terms of software implementation.
+Many attempts have been made to converge on workflows, whether on the level of the description language or on the access interface (e.g. several attempts undertaken in OGF), so it is expected that workflows will remain a domain-specific capability in terms of software implementation.
 Interactive job management is until now not of cross-community interest, so there seems to be very little benefit in provisioning this capability on a resource level.